foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

   | md5sum | xxd -r -p | basenc --base64url
 ```

 The identifier is **permanent**: based on birth civil status, it does not change upon marriage, name change, or naturalisation.
 It is **pseudonymous**: without knowing the exact input data, the individual cannot be identified.
-And it fits in **39 characters**, ideal for the comment field of an OpenPGP UID.
+And its **46-character** URN is, on its own, a dedicated OpenPGP UID (`UID:urn:eid:u4…`), certifiable and revocable independently of the other UIDs. *(The historical `u4=…` form, in a UID comment, is still read by all our tools but no longer produced.)*

 ---